-Are there any laws against sharing group shots of my child’s nativity play online?
+Are there any laws against sharing group shots of my child’s nativity play photos online?

-As best practice it is advisable that parents should avoid sharing photographs of children without obtaining prior consent of that child’s parent or guardian.
-However, as long as the photographs are not deemed ‘indecent’, or are likely to have the effect of harming or harassing them then there is nothing legally stopping you from doing so.
+As best practice, it is advisable that parents should avoid sharing photographs of children without obtaining prior consent of that child’s parent or guardian.
+However, as long as the photographs are not deemed ‘indecent’, or are likely to have the effect of harming or harassing them, then there is nothing legally stopping you from doing so.

-What action can I take against people who share photos of the nativity play on social media that include my child?
+What legal action can I take against people that share group photos of the school nativity play on social media that include my child without my permission?

-Privacy laws under the Human Rights Act cannot be enforced against other private individuals and unless you own the copyright in the photograph or the image is offensive or indecent then the social media site has no obligation to remove that photo if it is reported to them.
+Privacy laws under the Human Rights Act cannot be enforced against other private individuals and unless you own the copyright in the photograph, or the image is offensive or indecent, then the social media site has no obligation to remove that photo if it is reported to them.

-If I blur out the other children’s faces, can I share photos online then?
+If I blur out other children’s faces can I share school play photos online?

 You don’t have to blur out children’s faces in order to share them online, as the Data Protection Act doesn’t apply to photographs taken for private use and which do not identify the child (i.e. name them).